fullstaq-ruby/infra/CONTRIBUTING.md

  * "good first issue" if you're looking for something easy.
  * "help wanted" if you're in for a challenge, or if you want to help with a high-impact issue.

+## Required development tools

+See [Required development tools](docs/required-devtools.md) to learn what tools you need in order to contribute.

 ## Mentorship

 Want to contribute, but feel that you may need some help?
 We provide [mentorship](docs/mentorship.md) for contributors.